usdot-jpo-ode/jpo-cvdp/README.md

 ## Docker

-To run the stand alone PPM test using Docker containers, from the root directory run:
+To run the stand alone PPM test using Docker containers, from the jpo-cvdp root directory run:

     $ ./start_kafka.sh